Vulnerability Remediation

 Designing around the vulnerability, not the scan

 The core design decision was to make vulnerabilities the primary unit of work.
-The redesigned dashboard aggregates detected vulnerabilities up front, allowing users to assess risk immediately rather than navigating through scans, companies, sites, and devices.
+Instead of asking users to navigate through scans, companies, sites, and devices, the redesigned dashboard aggregates vulnerabilities up front and supports remediation directly from that context.

-Remediation workflows were streamlined into a single decision point: deploy a fix to selected devices or all affected devices.
+Remediation workflows were intentionally collapsed into a single decision point to reflect how technicians actually respond to security issues under time pressure.
 This collapsed multiple repetitive flows into one clear action, reducing context switching and cognitive load.

 Placing scans in the background